+Hard Disk Drive or Solid-State Drive The capacity of the hard disk drive varies depending on the model.
 Note that part of the hard disk overall capacity is reserved as administration space.

-- In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated. - SSD is a large-capacity storage device which uses Solid-State Memory in place of a magnetic disk of the hard disk.
+- Some models are equipped with a "Solid-State Drive (SSD)" instead of a hard disk drive.
+In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated. - SSD is a large-capacity storage device which uses Solid-State Memory in place of a magnetic disk of the hard disk.